mosaicml/composer/docs/source/trainer/logging.rst

                self.data[k].append((timestamp, log_level, v))

 In addition, :class:`.LoggerCallback` can also implement the typical event-based hooks of typical callbacks if needed.
-See :doc:`Callbacks`<trainer/callbacks> for more information.
+See :doc:`Callbacks<callbacks>` for more information.